The Centre is open from 7:30am to 6pm (5:00pm at weekends) 363 days a year (we are closed on Christmas Day and on New Year’s Day).

 Click the pictures below to see all of our extensive facilities.

-The Reception is the hub of the yard – open 9.00am to 6.00pm 7 days a week.
+The Reception is the hub of the yard – open 9.00am to 6.00pm (5:00pm at weekends) 7 days a week.
 It is dry and warm.
 There is a viewing gallery to view riding lessons in the indoor school.
-There are tea and coffee making facilities, vending machines with snacks or cold drinks and client lockers.
+There are tea and coffee making facilities, iced water dispenser, vending machines with snacks or cold drinks and client lockers.

 We have 40 large boxes.
 Most are 3.6m2, some are pony boxes.
 All have automatic watering and a ‘haybar’ for healthy hay feeding and rubber matting.
-All are separately lit, have rubber matting and are bedded on straw or shavings.
+All are separately lit and are bedded with straw or shavings.

 We do take security seriously so you don’t have to.
 Both tack rooms and offices are Secom alarmed and both are locked when no one is on the yard.
 We have Banham’s digital CCTV.
 At night the main yard and front car park are illuminated.
 The staff house is positioned to look down on the yard, and the owners live on site too.
 So there is always someone on site.
 Entrances to the yard, barns, tack and rug rooms are locked at night.
 Late night checks are carried out.